Naʼvi language: Nouns

+The prefix fì- indicates proximal deixis.
+When used as a plural, it becomes fay+.

+The prefix tsa- indicates distal dexis.
+When used as a plural, it becomes tsay+.
+There is also the prefix fne- which means a type, sort or class of the noun it is attached to.
+The suffix -o marks the noun as indefinite (i.e. "some").

+The suffix -tsyìp is used as a diminutive/endearment suffix.

+The suffix -fkeyk makes the noun refer to the state of the noun to which it is attached.

-Masculine and feminine nouns may be distinguished by suffix.
+Masculine and feminine nouns may be distinguished by suffix: the feminine suffix -e and the masculine suffix -an.
+These are not mandatory.
 There are no articles (words for "a" or "the").

 Nouns are declined for case in a tripartite system, which is rare among human languages.
 In a tripartite system, there are distinct forms for the object of a clause, as in "he kicks the ball"; the agent of a transitive clause which has such an object, as in "he kicks the ball"; and the subject of an intransitive clause, which does not have an object, as in "he runs".
 An object is marked with the accusative suffix -ti, and an agent with the ergative suffix -l, while an intransitive subject has no case suffix.
 The use of such case forms leaves the word order of Naʼvi largely free.

+The dative case is -r or -ru on nouns ending with a vowel, and -ìr on nouns ending with a consonant.

+The genitive case is -yä, except on nouns ending with o or u, where it is -ä, or nouns ending with -ia that becomes -iä.